MahnazRabbani/News-Categorization-FineTuned-BERT/README.md

 README.md: This document, a general overview of the project.
 requirements.txt: The Python dependencies required for this project.
 src/: The main source code for the project.
-notebooks/: Jupyter notebooks for exploratory data analysis and model training.
+notebooks/: Jupyter notebooks for exploratory data analysis and model training:

+- text_analysis.ipynb: comparative Analysis of Classification Techniques: Naive Bayes and MLP with Various Vectorization Methods
+- initial_training.ipynb: initial Fine-tuning of BERT on the classification task
+- BERT_tune_on_data.ipynb: Fine-tuning of BERT on 1) data (domain adaptation), 2) on task, and 3) finetuning domain adaptated BERT on task

 data/: The raw and processed datasets used for the project.
 models/: The trained models.
 tests/: Unit tests for the project code.